Our programme outcomes and schedule

 Week Two

-Participants take part in a one-day training in an online ‘feminist classroom’.
+Participants take part in a live webinar: our online ‘feminist classroom’.
 They get to know each other better, start to explore different definitions of feminist leadership, and learn to distinguish between ‘feminine’ leadership and feminist leadership.
-They’ll also explore how and why intersectionality is so important for feminist leaders.
-Time commitment: one-day live online training - with lots of breaks!
+Time commitment: two and a half hours.

 Week Three

-Participants continue to deepen their understanding of intersectionality and how intersecting oppressions show up in our workplaces, primarily through readings and reflection activities.
-(Participants will have the chance to explore each other’s reflections and interact with each other in most of the reflection weeks.)
+You will explore how and why intersectionality is so important for feminist leaders and through additional readings and reflection activities continue to deepen your understanding of intersectionality and how intersecting oppressions show up in our workplaces.
 Participants will also get the chance to spend an hour with a feminist leader who is already applying these principles to the way they work.
-Time commitment: approximately 1.5 hours in your own time, 1 hour in the external speaker session.
+Time commitment: approximately 3 hours in live sessions, 1.5 hours in your own time.

 Week Four